 We looked at how you could start a blog early at the university, college or secondary school in the series, how to start a personal blog.

-We identified the inspirational PNG websites, blogs and YouTube channel you can draw insights from.
+Also, we identified the inspirational PNG websites, blogs and YouTube channels you can draw insights from.
 We learnt about free blogging platforms to help you get started online.
 You can start where you are with what you have.

 The Internet and smartphone have made online blogging achievable.